 - I. Selection and use of drawing instruments; fundamental principles of orthographic projection with applications in making working-drawings of articles constructed in the wood-shop, illustrating different constructions used in carpentering and cabinet-making.
 Rectangular and circular forms are chiefly used in these models and other forms involving more difficulty are gradually introduced.
 Tracing and blue-printing of working-drawings.
 For those who do not take the course in wood-work, models and copies are provided. - II.
-Shop-drawings of iron, brass and wood-work; development of prismoidal, pyramidal and conical surfaces, and projections of the intersections of various surfaces with each other; isometric and cavalier projections; simple constructions of shades and shadows; fundamental principles of perspective; simple constructions of shades and shadows in perspective; methods of coloring drawings. - III.
-Drawings of plans, elevations and sections of machines; drawings of patterns to be made in the pattern-shop; drawings in perspective of furniture, rooms and buildings from actual measurements by the methods practically used by architects and designers; drawings of architectural detail; drawing of involute and epicycloidal gearing from models and with odontographs: topographical drawing; laying out railway curves, profiles, etc.
+Shop-drawings of iron, brass and wood-work; development of prismoidal, pyramidal and conical surfaces, and projections of the intersections of various surfaces with each other; isometric and cavalier projections; .simple constructions of shades and shadows; fundamental principles of perspective; simple constructions of shades and shadows in perspective; methods of coloring drawings. - III.
+Drawings of plans, elevations and sections of machines; drawings of patterns to be made in the pattern-shop; drawings in perspective of furniture, rooms and buildings from actual measurements by the methods practically used by architects and designers; drawings of architectural detail; drawing of involute and epicycloidal gearing from models and with odontographs; topographical drawing; laying out railway curves, profiles, etc. - IV.
+Drawings of machines with practice in design, using the principles laid down by Unwin, Reauleaux and others; drawings of the architectural orders; methods of artistic rendering used by architects, applied to drawings of buildings; perspective of curved forms with their shades and shadows; elements of graphic arithmetic, composition and resolution of forces, studied graphically with diagrams of stresses for roof and bridge trusses.